 The County can pass resolutions and ordinances and communicate with other governments.
 The County can also encourage the safety program by funding safety initiatives, adopting a Zero-Death resolution and NACTO design guidelines.
 The County is responsible for road maintenance, upgrades, and (new) construction.
 The County zones and sets standards for new developments.
-The County also manages the region's privately operated microtransit system, WeGO.
+Hall County and Gainesville jointly manage and fund the region's privately operated microtransit system, WeGO.